somsos/somsos-template51-devops/README.md

 1. Create a freestyle job
 2. Check the "Generic Webhook Trigger" box.
+   1. Note: for testing check the `Print post content` box for testing proposes.
 3. Add in POST content parameters: name: "TRIGGERING_REPO" expression: "$.repository.name", Type: "JSONPath"
 4. Add token (same as webhook): XXXX
 5. In build steps add "Execute shell" and peste the contant of start.sh